garygr2002/Rebalance/README.md

 The distinguished file is one of sixteen CSV files that act as input to the software.
 Files in this format are located in a subdirectory named "distinguished" located in the directory identified in the source preference.
 Files of this type have the prefix "distinguished_" followed by a date designation in the format "yyyymmdd", and a file type of ".csv".
 When run with no command line options, the software will read, and use the distinguished file that has the latest date that is not later than the date of the latest [Holding File](#holding-file).
 The distinguished file maps well-known, non-sensitive mnemonics for portfolios, institutions and accounts to sensitive keys.
 The programmer/user will then be able to add code that references these mnemonics to a publicly accessible code base without concern that personally sensitive information will be compromised.
 The distinguished file is a hierarchy.
 At the highest level are portfolios, followed by institutions, followed by accounts.
 Each row of the distinguished file corresponds to one of these, and is coded to indicate its type.
 The software assumes:

-1. All account rows are a part of the most recently listed institution row
+* All account rows are a part of the most recently listed institution row
-2. All institution rows are a part of the most recently listed portfolio row
+* All institution rows are a part of the most recently listed portfolio row

 The software assumes that "orphaned" rows (accounts or institutions with no parent) are errors, and reports these as such.
 Before referencing the programmatically accessible mnemonics in the distinguished file, the programmer/user will need to modify the software thusly:

-1. For account references, modify the code file: <b>com.garygregg.rebalance.distinguished.DistinguishedAccount.java</b>, and add the needed mnemonic
+* For account references, modify the code file: <b>com.garygregg.rebalance.distinguished.DistinguishedAccount.java</b>, and add the needed mnemonic
-2. For institution references,  modify the code file: <b>com.garygregg.rebalance.distinguished.DistinguishedInstitution.java</b>, and add the needed mnemonic
+* For institution references,  modify the code file: <b>com.garygregg.rebalance.distinguished.DistinguishedInstitution.java</b>, and add the needed mnemonic
-3. For portfolio references,  modify the code file: <b>com.garygregg.rebalance.distinguished.DistinguishedPortfolio.java</b>, and add the needed mnemonic
+* For portfolio references,  modify the code file: <b>com.garygregg.rebalance.distinguished.DistinguishedPortfolio.java</b>, and add the needed mnemonic

-Once the programmer/user accomplishes this, the added mnemonic may then be referenced using the <b>Distinguished Key</b> field in a row in the distinguished file.
+Once the programmer/user accomplishes this, he may then reference the added mnemonic programmatically using the <b>Distinguished Key</b> field in a row in the distinguished file.
 The values for the keys will then be programmatically accessible from the <b>DistinguishedAccountLibrary</b>, <b>DistinguishedInstitutionLibrary</b>, or the <b>DistinguishedPortfolioLibrary</b>, depending on the type of distinguished key identified by the distinguished type.
 The key for rows in the file is a concatenation of the distinguished type and distinguished key, and the combination of the two should be unique.
 The following are the fields of a distinguished file row.

 ### Distinguished Type